AfahriOK/Operating-Platforms/README.md

 # What about the process of working through a design document did you find helpful when developing the code?

 The Domain model helped me a lot when designing the code.
-It was a easy bluepront to follow and implement.
+It was an easy blueprint to follow and implement.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

 I would revise my recommendation section.
-I wouold recommend the game to be on a cloud server and the game app should run from the cloud so that any platform with a browser can use it.
+I would recommend the game to be on a cloud server and the game app should run from the cloud so that any platform with a browser can use it.
 The game would send the resources to the client before the games so that it could load into their ram for fast rendering.

 # How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?